New York City mayoral race grows more uncertain after new vote count | Politics

 New vote totals released on Tuesday in New York City's Democratic mayoral contest sharply narrowed the lead for Eric Adams, the Brooklyn borough president, leaving the outcome even more uncertain with thousands of absentee ballots still to be counted over the coming weeks.
 Kathryn Garcia, a former sanitation chief for the city, was in second place, while Maya Wiley, a former MSNBC analyst and civil rights lawyer, was in third.

-Adams held a considerable lead on Election Day a week ago, based on the initial count of first-choice ballots from voters who cast ballots in person.
+Adams alleged there were unspecified "irregularities" after his lead shrank.
+He held a considerable lead on Election Day a week ago, based on the initial count of first-choice ballots from voters who cast ballots in person.
 But for the first time, the mayoral election used a ranked-choice system, in which voters could rank up to five candidates in order of preference.
 Tuesday's tally was the first analysis of those choices, though it included no mail-in ballots.

+Adams expressed confidence he would retain his lead and become the next mayor but questioned why the vote total increased by 100,000 from the previous count.
+"We have asked the Board of Elections to explain such a massive increase and other irregularities before we comment on the Ranked Choice Voting projection," Adams said in a statement.

 The ranked-choice system operates as a series of instant runoffs.
 The candidate in last place is eliminated, and his or her votes are redistributed to voters' second choice.
 The process repeats until there are only two candidates remaining, and the one with a majority is declared the winner.
 After 11 rounds of elimination, Adams was ahead of Garcia 51% to 49%, with a margin of just under 16,000 votes among more than 700,000 total ballots.